ansible/ansible-lockdown/README.md

 ### Instructions

 In order to use the roles you should first ensure that you have [Ansible][ansible-docs] installed.
-You can then download the roles in their entirety through git by following the appropriate links in the table or you can leverage [ansible-galaxy][galaxy-url].
+You can then download the roles in their entirety through git by following the appropriate links in the table or you can leverage [ansible-galaxy][galaxy-url].s

 ### STIGS